 Question 1: Crime is both a real and perceived problem in York City, fueled largely by gangs and the drug trade.
 But statistics also reveal that crime is actually down over the past decade -- 25 percent when it comes to the most serious (Part 1) crimes.
 As mayor, how would you address the city's crime and crime-perception problems?
 Would you change anything about the way the police department operates?
 If so, how?

 Answer: When I took office as mayor my goal was and remains to strengthen the relationship between our police and residents.
 In three short years, we have changed how the police department operates.
 I am a firm believer in community policing.
 Our police chief now leads our department and its mission to bring the community and the police officers closer together to identify and address crime and quality of life issues.
 Our city now has six neighborhood enforcement units assigned throughout our city, with more to come.
 Our officers are proactively policing, not merely responding to emergencies and arresting criminals.
 They are engaged in the neighborhoods developing trust and communication.
 It is working and the crime reduction data reinforces our efforts.
-Officers attend neighborhood meetings, walk the neighborhoods, and explore ways to better work with residents to prevent and solve crime.
-I believe this is true community policing working for York.

 Question 2: Financially and academically, York City's school district is in very dire straits compared to the suburban districts -- a fact that continues to push families out of the city and students into charter schools.
 As mayor, how would you negotiate your authoritative limitations with the need for school reforms in the city?